Television in Portugal: History

 On March 7, 1957 public broadcaster Rádio e Televisão de Portugal (RTP) began broadcasting on RTP1, the first television channel in the country.
 A second RTP channel, RTP2, started broadcasting on December 25, 1968.

+Television was heavily streamlined in the pre-April 25 days.
+Without implementing the same age system that existed for the theatrical sector, all programs on RTP had to be appealing for a 12+ audience.
+Highbrow plays were often out of question.

 By the mid-1980s, satellite television with foreign channels started to become an alternative to the existing monopoly, while the government was opening the bidding process to the private sector.
 By August 1987, no less than 60,000 satellite dishes were installed.
 By 1988, with the ongoing discussions for the creation of private television stations, the number of satellite television users arose to 1 million.
 A number of pirate television stations existed at this time, with rudimentary equipment and limited programming.
 These stations were shut down by CTT officials.
+Even then, television penetration was the lowest in Western Europe, however there was still a large number of undeclared television sets.

 Private commercial channels were launched in the early 1990s, with SIC on October 6, 1992, and TVI on February 20, 1993.

 In 2021, the 24-hour television news channel TVI 24 was revamped and started to broadcast as CNN Portugal.
 In December 2021, Lisbon-headquartered investment management firm Alpac Capital signed an agreement to buy a controlling stake in the pan-European television news network Euronews from Egyptian telecoms magnate Naguib Sawiris.